-1. An over-the-air update is the wireless delivery of new software or data to mobile phones and tablets.
+An over-the-air (OTA) update is the wireless delivery of new software, firmware, or other data to mobile devices.

-Wireless carriers have traditionally used over-the-air updates to deploy firmware and configure phones for use on their networks.
+Wireless carriers and original equipment manufacturers (OEMs) typically use over-the-air updates to deploy firmware and configure phones for use on their networks over Wi-Fi or mobile broadband.
 The initialization of a newly purchased phone, for example, requires an over-the-air update.
-With the rise of smartphones and tablets, carriers and manufacturers have also turned to over-the-air updates for deploying new operating systems to these devices.
+With the rise of smartphones, tablets and internet of things (IoT) devices, carriers and manufacturers have turned to different over-the-air update architecture methods for deploying new operating systems (OSes) to these devices.